≪ Go to our review of Infant Car Seats

 The Safety 1st onBoard 35 Air is the winner of our Best Value award offering performance that is well above average at a lower than average price.
 It is a solid choice for those on a tighter budget, and the one notable downside is that it has relatively limited options for stroller compatibility compared to the more expensive higher ranking options like the Chicco Keyfit 30 and Peg Perego Primo Viaggio 4-35.

 Safety 1st onBoard 35 Air's marketing touts their Air Protect Side Impact Technology.
 They claim that Air Protect is an advanced air cushion system to protect baby's head in the event of a side-impact, but Safety 1st doesn't provide lab test support to quantify exactly what difference the feature makes in the event of an accident.
 The onboard 35 features a removable hand washable pad, additional legroom, and a 5-point harness with low harness height slots designed for smaller babies.

-This chart provides a quick comparison of overall scores for the infant car seats tested in this review.
+This graph shows a quick comparison of every seat tested in this review ranked in order of overall score.
 The Safety 1st is shown in blue.

 Details in the sections below explain how the Safety 1st performed in our tests for each metric.
 Metric scores were used to calculate the overall score and rank for each seat.

 The Safety 1st crash test results indicate a higher margin of protection compared to many of the other seats we tested.

 The chart below shows the results of the onBoard 35 Air from the crash test dummy's head force sensor, compared to the Chicco Keyfit 30 which had the best results for the head sensor.
 The onBoard 35 Air head force results suggest it offers significantly better head protection than the Federal safety standards.